Tips for painters new to the market

-And with everyone out there trying to be different, different is not so different.
+And with a zillion artists out there trying to be different, different is not so different.
 It’s not even interesting anymore.

-Like it or not, your personality plays a big role in how fast your work moves out of the studio.
+Like it or not, your personality plays a major role in how quickly your work moves out of the studio.

 Which means you have to get yourself out of the studio or invite folks in.

-Don’t think that phenomenal art will sell itself or that a gallery will do it all for you.
+Don’t assume that great art will sell itself or that a gallery will do it all for you.